arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

     aes_by_visuals = {}
 else:
     aes_by_visuals = aes_by_visuals.copy()
-aes_by_visuals.setdefault("artist", plot_collection.aes_set)
+aes_by_visuals.setdefault("visual", plot_collection.aes_set)
 aes_by_visuals.setdefault("annotation", ["color"])
 ```

-where we are setting the default that "artist" will use all available aesthetic mappings,
+where we are setting the default that "visual" will use all available aesthetic mappings,
 and "annotation" will use only the mapping for color (if set, that is checked later on, so this default can be hardcoded).

 We might also want to tweak some aesthetic values, in which case